This blog was updated in June 2022.

 If you’re a light user, it’s best to stick to the basic mobile-grade chips (eg. Intel Atoms) or desktop core i3.
 If you have a more demanding workload, then a desktop core i5 and above is required!
 The CPU will usually determine how expensive your mini PC is going to be.

-Well, we’ve had a good look at mini PCs and examined the pros and cons.
 Mini PCs are a much more attractive proposition today than they used to be.
-In straight talking, a desktop PC can give you all the power you need, can be upgraded, and will take up more space.
-A mini PC can fit in an ‘over-sized pocket’, is not as powerful and generally can’t be upgraded.
-But, they are ultra-portable, and are just the job for those everyday tasks.
+While a desktop PC will give you plenty of power and can be upgraded, they’ll take up more space.
+A mini PC is not as powerful and generally can’t be upgraded, but they are ultra-portable, and are just the job for those everyday tasks.
 The decision is yours!